neilhan/clojure_practise/README.md

 # or to put any command that you want to run as parameters
 ./docker_run.sh ls /home/clojure

+# to run a clojure file which has a -main defined:
+lein run -m lein run -m ca.neilhan.clojure4.hello param1 param2 ...

+# to run a clojure as script
+lein exec src/my_app/core.clj param1 param2 ...

+# to run any clj in REPL, in the docker container
+lein repl
+(load-file "your_file.clj")

 ```

 The docker_run.sh and func.sh provide a docker container that will let you run GUI apps.